 What Are Teamwork Skills?

-Teamwork skills enable employees to perform well within a group.
+Strong teamwork skills enable employees to perform well within a group.
 These skills can be divided into two types:

-- Personal skills, which are internally-focused and allow the employee to take on an effective role within the team
+- Personal skills, which are internally focused and allow the employee to take on an effective role within the team

-- Affiliative skills, which are outwardly-focused and promote cooperation
+- Affiliative skills, which are outwardly focused and promote cooperation

 In general, soft skills are dominant, although hard skills can come into play (such as working with scheduling programs and creating reports).